 Water softeners don’t just soften water.
 They amplify the water quality.
-Water supplied to the household is meant for cooking, drinking, laundry, among other uses.
+Water supplied to the household is meant for cooking, drinking, and laundry, among other uses.
 Hard water will cause problems for these functions.
 So having a water softener installed in your home will solve that issue.
 Your water will be easier to use and safer to consume.
 They also enhance the mineral/ion quality or content of the water.
 They balance specific ions in the water.
-This prevents a particular ion from being too abundant and making the water unwholesome.
+This prevents a particular ion from being too abundant and makes the water unwholesome.

 Disadvantages of Water Softeners

-Water Softening can Make Your Water Salty
+Water Softening Can Make Your Water Salty

 Water softening carried out by the salt-based softener releases sodium into the water in place of calcium and magnesium.
 There’s every possibility that the amount of sodium released into the water might be more than needed.
 This automatically makes the water rich in sodium.
-As a result, you might end up having a relatively salty water supply to your household.
+As a result, you might end up having a relatively salty water supply in your household.

 Also, the sodium present in the water might be above the recommended sodium dosage for humans, which is capped at 2,300 mg (one teaspoon of salt) daily.
 This can pose a health challenge.
 Sodium-rich water can also affect the toilet system in your home.

-Water Softening is Bad News for Irrigation
+Water Softening Is Bad News for Irrigation

 Artificial water supply has been a savior to many farmers in areas with very little rainfall and other forms of natural water supply.
 However, if you use softened water on your farm, it doesn’t benefit the irrigation system.
-Softened water is rich in sodium but lacking in calcium and magnesium.
+Soft water is rich in sodium but lacking in calcium and magnesium.
 Softened water triggers the build of an alkaline soil pH, which is basically anti-irrigation.
 This is one instance in which hard water is useful.

 In summary, these are the two best options to soften water for your household.
 Whichever one you pick depends on the degree of water hardness, your budget, maintenance cost, and water contamination level.